GeorgeHazaka/battleship-game/README.md

 ----
 + I decided to use a Board class as my model.
 The game creates two instances of the Board class to hold the player's and the computer's board.

-+ The Board class stores the player's name, the board size, number of ships on the board and the board type (player's board or computer's board)
++ The Board class stores the player's name, the board size and number of ships on the board and the board.

 + The class also has 5 methods which are:
     1. `get_player_name()` is to ask the user to type their name